Lab Director

 Harnoor Lal

-Harnoor Lal is a 4th year undergraduate student in the Mechanical Engineering program.
+Harnoor Lal is a Masters student in Mechanical Engineering.
 His research interests are in machine learning, controls, and computational engineering, with a focus on interpretability and efficiency.

 Chris Muray

-is a 4th year physics undergrad.
-He is interested in observing and modeling the physical mechanisms underlying biological systems.
+graduated with a B.S. in physics in 2024 at UCSB.
 He began research in the Pruitt Lab, writing video processing scripts to analyze beating cardiomyocyte nuclear geometry.
-In the BCL, he is working on a stochastic model of DNA supercoiling for different compositional contexts.
+While working in the Biological Control Lab, he worked on a stochastic model of DNA supercoiling for different compositional contexts.
 He hopes to pursue a Masters degree in computer science to explore machine learning and computing for scientific applications.

 Linus Rydell